Asif-shah786/ai-real-estate-advisor/README.md

-# 💬 AI Real Estate Assistant App
+# 💬 AI Real Estate Advisor App

 ## Overview
-The AI Real Estate Assistant is a conversational AI application designed to help real estate agencies assist potential buyers and renters in finding their ideal properties.
+The AI Real Estate Advisor is a conversational AI application designed to help real estate agencies assist potential buyers and renters in finding their ideal properties.
 The application uses natural language processing and machine learning to understand user preferences and recommend suitable properties from a database.

 For detailed project requirements and specifications, see the [Product Requirements Document](PRD.MD).